“I created an AI assistant for Laravel developers that handles all the boring work.”

 Handle external processes with ease

-Laravel offers a simple yet comprehensive API for the Symfony Process component, enabling you to run external processes within your Laravel application easily.
+Laravel 10 introduced a simple yet comprehensive API for the Symfony Process component, enabling you to run external processes within your Laravel application easily.
+And I absolutely love it!

 The process functionality in Laravel is designed to cater to the most frequent usage scenarios, resulting in an exceptional experience for developers. 🔥